 Develop your foundational skills.
 Not sure what those are?
 Take a look at the graph below!

 I have always said that in order to take a gap year you have to be bold.
 The same holds true this year.
 With a little planning and some extra support, we can create a gap year that will do more than bridge your COVID experience into post-COVID studies.
 You’ll have more clarity for your future, more connections in your community and skills that will support you in your studies and in your career.

 Be bold with me.
 Reach out to find out what might be possible for you.
 Let’s design together.

-At the end of May, I am hosting an online workshop on designing a gap year in COVID times and I would love to share some more tips and tricks with you.
+I am hosting online workshops on designing a gap year in COVID times and I would love to share some more tips and tricks with you.

 Need more COVID-specific support?
 Check this out --> COVID GAP YEAR INFO